himat/dotfiles/eg-examples/vim.md

     - "- | Small delete register.
 Set by a delete/change command if the deleted text is less than one line.
     - "1 | Big delete register.
 Set by a delete/change command if text is more than one line.
     - "2 - "9 | Store the previous changes/deleted text, and each one's contents gets moved to the next one upon every delete/change.

+### Moving vim splits around
+    - <C-w>K | Move this current split to be the top-side one
+    - <C-w>L | Move this current split to be the right-side one
+    - <C-w>J | Move this current split to be the bottom-side one
+    - <C-w>H | Move this current split to be the left-side one

 ## With my plugins and custom mappings